-Aschwanden’s research and findings as told to NPR also captured our interest, and we brought readers a few takeaways and the full interview here.
+Aschwanden’s research and findings as told to NPR captured our interest, and we brought readers a few takeaways and the full interview here.

 But we weren’t done.
 We grabbed a copy (actually two) of her book, devoured it and came away rethinking many of the habits ingrained in us by coaches, athletes and media (yes, we’re part of that).

 In her book, Aschwanden subjects herself to the latest in trendy recovery products and services and also wades through the Olympic-size pool of scientific research on exercise recovery.
-Readers are rewarded with new knowledge but left rethinking their approaches to dealing with concerns like hydration, inflammation, injury prevention and refueling.
+Readers are rewarded with new knowledge but left rethinking their approaches to dealing with concerns like hydration, inflammation, icing injuries, injury prevention and refueling.

 It’s a read that might be as relevant to amateur athletes as it is to professionals, since we amateurs might be more hard-pressed to find feet-up recovery time and don’t have sponsor-supplied recovery products and services.